HenningTimm/bpht/README.md

 * Hash table sizes (`u`) have to be a power of 2

 Note that this is **not** a general purpose hash table.
-It requires you to pre-compute hash values and have at least a rough idea of the number of entries you want to insert.
+It requires you to pre-compute hash values and have at least a ballpark estimate of the number of entries you want to insert.